Yaepiii/mw-explore/README.md

-# k-explore
+# wm-explore
-Multi-weight independent exploration procedures, can be user - designated areas for independent exploration
+Multi-Weight independent exploration procedures, can be user - designated areas for independent exploration

 This feature pack contains the following folders: